Aeesharh1/Project-3-Aishat-Tijani-/README.md

 **Order Status**
 - Less than 20% of orders were Delivered
 - Over **41% were Cancelled or Returned** — a significant fulfilment issue worth investigating
-- Cancellations alone put $276,396 in revenue at risk